 I have some sad news to report.
-We lost one of our faithful in the cloister of eight.
-Marcy.
-She had cancer and got really thin and weak.
-Jane and John did all they could to help her, the vet did too, but when she left the house we knew we wouldn’t see her again.
+We lost one of our faithful members in the cloister of eight.
+Marcy had cancer and got really thin and weak.
+Amma Jane and Prior John did all they could to help her.
+The vet tried hard as well.
+But when Marcy left the house we knew we wouldn’t see her again.
 It’s so hard losing a friend or someone you love, isn’t it?
 It’s especially hard when the holidays come around.
-So I thought I’d see what’s in the Rule to help those of us who feel bad because we’ve lost someone or to guide us in being helpful to others who have.
+And so I decided to see what’s in the Rule about helping others in sadness or grief.
 Here’s what I found.

 [i] In her book Why the Rule of St. Benedict is Not Just For Humans, Sr. Scholastica here quotes Mark Scott’s book At Home with St. Benedict, p.
-163, which Jane reviewed earlier this year.
+163.